 Here's the trick: if you already have an Iphone (or this probably works for other smartphones, too), you can use the included alarm system and just choose a slow-starting song from your music library (or download something soothing) to get you out of Z-z-z-land.
 For instance, LCD Soundsystem's “Dance Yourself Clean” is pretty chill for the first three minutes, then it's go time.

 2. Coffee: Three Ways

-Once you’re out of bed, you’ll likely need some coffee.
+Once you're out of bed, you'll likely need some coffee.
+There are many ways that you can get coffee and many different types of coffee out there, the majority of which can be found on sites like thefullmooncafe.com that might be worth checking out.
 Today, we will discuss three possible routes of caffeine delivery—in order of ease.

 UEL ZING coffee is a midwest start-up by a New York barista, niched-down to the cold brew method, bottling and shipping cold brew coffee to anywhere across the country.
 “Cold brew” coffee is a new-ish form of brewing that not everyone is familiar with, so here's the lowdown: the coffee is brewed using cold water for up to 24 hours, yielding a super strong yet smooth concentrate that is about 60% less acidic than hot brewed coffee.

 UEL ZING's focus product is the ‘ready-to-drink' 12 oz. bottle, a single smooth iced coffee serving, diluted just a bit from the concentrate state.
 And they do also offer the concentrate straight up, if you're real serious like that.
 The cold brew is simply two ingredients, triple-filtered water and freshly roasted coffee, in a BPA-free plastic bottle.
 Just grab one out of the fridge for immediate caffeine that you can throw in your briefcase or backpack, no prob.